 It’s simply who I am…maybe you’re that way too.

 But I get it..

 I know there are people, like Brian Sims, who will never understand this part of me and that’s OK.
-I just don’t believe it’s alright to aggressively, verbally assault those who value life in its diverse stages and forms differently.. (as Mr. Sims proudly filmed himself doing below.)
+I just don’t believe it’s alright to bully and mock those who value life differently.. (as Mr. Sims proudly filmed himself doing below.)

-And if I do choose to pray for bunnies in boxes, puppies at kill shelters or babies facing death at a Planned Parenthood clinic, I am (as of now at least) still free to publicly do so.
+And if my heart leads me to pray for the defenseless, be they bunnies in boxes, puppies at kill shelters or babies facing death at a Planned Parenthood clinic, I am (as of now at least) still free to publicly do so.
 Mr. Sims should not only respect that fundamental right, but as a state representative be willing to protect it as well.